 Evaluation of a Walking School Bus Program

-With funding from the National Cancer Institute, the Mendoza team is leading a five-year study of a program called the "walking school bus," where adults supervise groups of kids as they walk to school.
-The study's researchers and staff oversee walking school buses in low-income areas where childhood obesity rates are highest.
-The goals include helping kids become more physically active and maintain a healthy body weight, and teaching them how to walk and bike safely.
-The study was featured in a recent KOMO news story, and six Seattle schools are participating for the 2013-2014 school year.
+With funding from the National Cancer Institute, the Mendoza team led a five-year study of a program called the "walking school bus," where adults supervised groups of kids as they walked to school.
+The study's researchers and staff oversaw walking school buses in low-income areas where childhood obesity rates are highest.
+The goals included helping kids become more physically active and maintain a healthy body weight, and teaching them how to walk and bike safely.
+The study was featured in a KOMO news story, and six Seattle schools participated for the 2015-2016 school year.
+Washington State Governor Jay Inslee and Seattle Mayor Ed Murray kindly helped with walking school bus kick-off events for this project.
+Read more at Clinicaltrials.gov.

 Evaluation of a Bicycle Train Program